YazanGhunaim/YazanGhunaim/README.md

 - 🔭 I’m currently studying at the Czech Technical University [ČVUT](https://fit.cvut.cz/en)

-- 🌱 I’m currently learning **DSA, Web Development, Python, and a million other stuff ;p**
+- 🌱 I’m currently learning **DSA, Web Development, Node,js, and a million other stuff ;p**

 - 💬 Ask me about **Web Development,New Technologies,Turing machines and SPACE 👽**